Reviews and Comments

 A collection of travel writing, along with some notes about how the stories were written.
 Potts spends quite a bit of time musing about the difference between "travelers" and "tourists", and if there is one.
 Potts is a clever writer, and this stories have lots of great turns of phrase.

-Review of 'Fragile Things' on 'Goodreads'
+Review of 'Outside Lies Magic' on 'Goodreads'